Tulip-Dev/tulip/doc/user/workspace.rst

 .. |icon_his_statistics| image:: ../../plugins/view/HistogramView/i_histo_statistics.png
     :width: 20

-The view proposes two exclusive tools, only availables when viewing a sole histogram:
+The view provides two exclusive tools, only available when viewing a sole histogram:

 * |icon_his_statistics|: The statistics tool displays augmented markings above the histogram.
 A few customization can be done in the settings: